-The key to overcoming temptation is that when we are tempted, we must immediately reject it and not let it take root within us.
+The key to overcoming temptation is that when we are tempted we must immediately reject it and not let the temptation take root within us.

-We need to recognize the consequences of sin by thinking beyond the immediate pleasure, and dwelling on the temptation, and wrongfully thinking that it is desirable to contract a cancer that will eat us away and destroy us, which is what sin really is!
+We need to recognize the consequences of sin by thinking beyond the immediate pleasure; not dwelling on the temptation and wrongfully thinking that it is desirable!

 1:16 Do not err, my beloved brethren.
 1:17 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, no changing, nor even a shadow of turning.”

-God knows the way that is right and he sticks to it and there is not even a shadow, not even the remotest possibility that He is going to turn away from the righteousness of his Word; and that should be the case with all of us.
+God knows the way that is right and he sticks to it and there is not even a shadow not even the remotest possibility that He is going to turn away from the righteousness of his Word; which should be the case with all of us.

 1:18 Of his own will begat he us with the word of truth [which is the whole Word of God], that we should be a kind of firstfruits of his creatures.
 1:19 Wherefore, my beloved brethren, let every man be swift to hear [always be seeking to learn] slow to speak and slow to anger.

-Anyone who is quick tempered is not in control of himself and needs to learn to get control of himself, to listen, to think and to make sound judgments before proceeding.
+Anyone who is quick tempered is not in control of himself and he needs to learn to get control of himself, he needs to learn to listen, to think and to make sound judgments before proceeding.

 1:20 For the wrath of man worketh not the righteousness of God.